This writer is looking for an agent.

 Since 2000 I have published two books and I am just completing a third.
 My first, Other People's Mail: An Anthology of Letter Stories, emerged from my fascination with this seductive mode of storytelling.
 My second, Faint Praise: The Plight of Book Reviewing in America, was drawn from long experience in the unruly world of criticism.
 Both were published by the University of Missouri Press.

 For my third book, Long Way True, I have returned to the world of travel I wrote about in reviews for the Christian Science Monitor and in travel essays for the New York Times.
 In fact, Long Way True was inspired partly by a Times essay that I wrote about a fiasco of a field trip I took to New Guinea with my husband.
-My memoir looks back with humor on our sixteen months living in the bush with a people whose very different culture seemed to undermine our own, and our redemptive return to the tribe nearly forty years later.
-For all its humor, this is a story of culture shock, a book about dealing with the profound differences between cultures: the assumptions we bring, the fears we have, and the judgments we make.
+My memoir looks back with wry humor on our sixteen months living in the bush with a people whose very different culture seemed to undermine our own, and our redemptive return to the tribe nearly forty years later.
+For all its humor, this is a story of culture shock, a book about dealing with the profound differences between cultures: the assumptions that we bring, the fears that we have, and the judgments that we make.

 For more information about Faint Praise--and book reviewing in general--please take a look at my other web site.

 And for more information about my earlier book, Other People's Mail: An Anthology of Letter Stories, please visit www.home.comcast.net/~gailpool